moloco-mcm/user-event-sink-connector-js/README.md

 ```

 ### Error Types
-- **SyntaxError**: Thrown when response parsing fails.
+- **SyntaxError**: Thrown when the User Event data is invalid.
 These errors are immediately thrown as they indicate a fundamental problem that won't be resolved by retrying.
 - **Other Errors**: Network issues, rate limits, etc. These are handled with retries.

 ## Development